Gage-K/sealion/README.md

-# sequence
+# Sealion

-Sequence is a collaborative drum/synthesizer/midi sequencer that runs in your browser.
+Sealion is a collaborative drum/synthesizer/midi sequencer that runs in your browser.